dmallett1/build-applications-w-copilot-agent-mode/docs/octofit_story.md

 **OctoFit Tracker** will include:

 - User profiles
-- Activity logging and tracking
+- Activities logging and tracking
 - Team creation and management
 - A competitive leaderboard
 - Personalized workout suggestions